-This is what the old folks call a “boiled icing” because they cooked it in a saucepot on top of the stove and it had to come to a full rolling boil and stay there a minute or two until it was ready.
+This is what the old folks call a “boiled chocolate icing recipe” because they cooked it in a saucepot on top of the stove and it had to come to a full rolling boil and stay there a minute or two until it was ready.
 The process is similar to making fudge but we don’t use a thermometer, relying on the clock instead.
-This icing hardens very quickly, so it’s easiest to use on a sheet cake, where you simply pour it over the cake while it’s still in the pan and allow it to cool.
+This old-fashioned chocolate icing hardens very quickly, so it’s easiest to use on a sheet cake, where you simply pour it over the cake while it’s still in the pan and allow it to cool.

 You don’t need a chocolate bar, but one was visiting my house and wanted to be in the photo and I was like “Why not!
 It’s a chocolate day!”
 I do try to be inclusive.

 Helpful Kitchen Tools

 How to Make Boiled Chocolate Icing

 In a large saucepot, combine sugar, milk, shortening, butter, and salt.